drakkr/QSOS/Docs/en/qsos-roadmap_en.md

 * Automatically add the CPE Id (<http://cpe.mitre.org>) in the `<qsosappname/>` tag via a call to OSC Web Service

-* Implement syncrhonization with local instances of 03S (Git + database)
+* Implement synchronization with local instances of 03S (Git + database)

 # XulEditor